krayin/krayin-docs/docs/1.x/graphql-admin-api/velocity.md

 ### 1. Get MetaData

-You can get all the MetaData from the Bagisto store.
+You can get all the MetaData from the Krayin store.
 You can achieve this job by using the `MetaData` API call.

 - Headers